virtual-labs/exp-hasse-diagram-iiith/experiment/references.md

 2. Practice Problems:
    - [Project Euler](https://projecteuler.net/) - Problems involving order theory
    - [Math Exercises](https://www.math-exercises.com/) - Partial orders and Hasse diagrams

-## Note to Students
-These references range from introductory to advanced levels.
-Begin with the textbooks and online tutorials before moving to research papers.
-The interactive tools and practice problems will help reinforce your understanding through hands-on experience.